 So find strong and emotional reasons for your goals.
 Why do you want to do it?
 Why are your goals important?
 When you have strong and emotional reasons to support you, nothing can stop you.

 Studies have discovered that when people put their goals into schedules, there is a higher chance that they are going to take action and make it.

 Schedules are specific.
-They contain the exact time to trigger you to take action.
-When you say that you are going to write a 1,000 words article at 9am, when it hits 9am, your mind will tell you that you should do it.
+They contain the exact time and place to trigger you to take action.
+When you say that you are going to write a 1,000 words article at 9 AM, when the clock hits 9 AM, your mind will tell you that you should do it.